 This Paleo sweet potato pie recipe has an awesome crust.
 I did a mix of almond flour and tapioca starch and it ended up being the perfect flaky texture.
-This Paleo sweet potato pie recipe is fantastic for fall and winter.
+This pie recipe is fantastic for fall and winter.
 It is great for any party or holiday event.
 You can make this for Christmas or Thanksgiving for your family and friends or you can make it any day you want a nice warm treat to enjoy by the heater or fireplace.

 I have never really had sweet potato pie, to be honest, but I was so surprised by this pie.
 As I said, the crust was fantastic, and the filling was nice and firm.
 I’ve flavored it with ginger and orange zest to accent the sweet potato.
 The meringue on top is only sweetened with a little honey and is the perfect contrast to the firm pie.